DIY Rag Quilt Labels

 Using Preprinted Quilt Labels

-For me, using preprinted quilt labels is the easiest labeling method.
+For me, using these Preprinted Heart Quilt Labels is the easiest labeling method.
 I love to create text in a document and then print it onto fabric.
 Using printable fabric sheets has many uses in quilting, but quilt labeling is my favorite…at least for right now!

-These preprinted quilt labels save you time, too.
+These Preprinted Heart Quilt Labels save you time, too.
 Simply print, sew, and sign.
 This fast finish rag quilt method will have your new quilt labeled and ready to deliver in minutes!

 Want to Learn More About Rag Quilts?

 Be sure to sign up for my Free Rag Quilt eCourse.
-I’ll send you a daily email for a week that outlines everything you need to know about rag quilting.
+I’ll send you a few emails for a couple weeks that outline everything you need to know about rag quilting.
 It’s a great way to learn some new & helpful rag quilt tips & techniques!

 How To Label Your Rag Quilt With Quilt Scraps